acearchive/yahoo-groups-reader/README.md

 - The way the full-text search is implemented currently may not scale well to large archives.
 If performance is a problem, you can disable the search functionality at build time.
-- Third-party fonts, CSS, and JS are included via CDNs.
-Hosting these assets yourself is not currently supported.